 First, some basics.
 It’s important to shop around for the best number when handicapping college football.
 Having multiple online sports books makes it easy to find games that have a point or more difference.
 You can exploit these discrepancies to your advantage.

 The numbers are going to be higher in NCAA than they are in the pros.
 There is a lot more scoring as the defenses aren’t nearly as good.
 Here’s a look at the key numbers for betting college totals.
 The average pro number is now around 45.7 while in college you’ll see it average out to 57.
-You’ll still have matchups under 40 and several over 70.

 Top College Football Over/Under Betting Systems for Totals